Palestinians lose more than most in Syrian exodus

 Noufa Sallem, a 55-year-old Palestinian from Syria, fled to Ain al-Helweh, Lebanon's largest camp, about a year ago after shelling gutted her family's four-storey home in Damascus.

-She and two of her sons settled in a dirt lot in a tent of plastic sheeting and wooden planks, around the corner from a neighborhood run by a faction of radical Islamists.
+She and two of her sons settled in a dirt lot in a tent of plastic sheeting and wooden planks, around the corner from a neighbourhood run by a faction of radical Islamists.

 Sallem's husband, a teacher with the United Nations Relief and Works Agency, founded in 1949 to help Arabs fleeing Israel, died of a heart attack before they left Damascus.